bmolnar91/workbook/module_web_with_python.md

 #### What are UX and UI?

 UX (User Experience):
 Essentially, UX applies to anything that can be experienced — be it a website, a coffee machine, or a visit to the supermarket.
-The “user experience” part refers to the interaction between the user and a product or service.
+The "user experience" part refers to the interaction between the user and a product or service.

 UI (User Interface):
 User interface (UI) is anything a user may interact with to use a digital product or service.